Mock

 Overview

 The package supplies a single MockDepsModule that registers in-memory adapters for every Forze contract.
-All adapters share a MockState instance so that, for example, documents written through DocumentWritePort are visible through DocumentReadPort and SearchReadPort.
+All adapters share a MockState instance so that, for example, documents written through DocumentCommandPort are visible through DocumentQueryPort and SearchQueryPort.

 Available adapters